The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 Susan Strange coined the term structural power for the ability to shape the frameworks within which others must operate — such that your preferences appear as neutral rules rather than as contested choices.
 This is a clear instance of the kind of power the credit rating system can exercise in practice.
 It does not need to be coordinated in a back room because it is embedded in the architecture itself.
 The incentives align without anyone needing to align them deliberately.

 The Big Three operate inside a global order shaped by Bretton Woods, refined through the Washington Consensus, and maintained by institutions whose default assumptions converge around creditor confidence, capital mobility, and “market discipline.”
 The agencies are not aberrations.
 They are a measurement layer of that system.
+And measurement layers do not merely observe.
+They can stabilise a working reality in markets by standardising what counts as credible.

 The Track Record of Neutral Expertise